Ollama-Agent-Roll-Cage/oarc-crawlers/docs/Crawlers.md

 Enforcing schemas ensures data consistency, especially in long-running data collection projects or when multiple processes write to the same datasets.

-## 2. YouTube Downloader
+## 2. YouTube Crawler

 *Component for interacting with YouTube.*

-The `YouTubeDownloader` module provides functionalities for downloading videos and playlists, extracting captions, and searching for videos on YouTube.
+The `YouTubeCrawler` module provides functionalities for downloading videos and playlists, extracting captions, and searching for videos on YouTube.

 ### 2.1 Architecture